levenlabs/go-applicator/README.md

-# Helper
+# Applicator

-Package helper provides an interface to run helper functions based on struct tags
+Package applicator provides an interface to run functions based on struct tags

 For example, if you accept strings over an API endpoint, you might want to trim all strings when receiving them.

     type MethodArgs struct {
-        Username string `helper:"trim,lowercase"`
+        Username string `apply:"trim,lowercase"`
-        Name     string `helper:"trim"`
+        Name     string `apply:"trim"`
     }

-Once you have an instance of MethodArgs, you can call helper.Run() to run all the helpers.
+Once you have an instance of MethodArgs, you can call applicator.Apply() to apply the functions for each field.

     a := MethodArgs{"myusername "}
-    if err := helper.Run(&a); err != nil {
+    if err := applicator.Apply(&a); err != nil {
         // error
     }

-Builtin helpers
+Builtin functions

     trim
             Calls strings.TrimSpace on the string